devsoc-unsw/graphql-api/README.md

 }

 ```

+### Multiple Scrapers for One Table

+If you want to connect multiple scrapers to the same table, for example if you have multiple data sources, then Hasuragres is able to support this.
+Follow the guidelines below to set this up.

+Both scrapers should maintain an up-to-date copy of the `sql_up` and `sql_down` commands sent to Hasuragres.
+Furthermore, if you need to update these commands, please be sure to update all scrapers around the same time without much delay between each.
+If at any point the scrapers have different versions of the SQL, then any inserts will simply drop the table and all data from the other scraper(s).

+It is also important that you make use of the `sql_execute` and `write_mode` fields of the insert metadata.
+By default, inserts are set to truncate the table they insert to, which would only allow data from one scraper at any one time.
+For multiple scrapers, they should each be in `"append"` mode so that scrapers can add on to the data from other scrapers.

+Also, `sql_execute` should contain commands(s) to remove only those rows that were previously inserted by the scraper - it may be useful to add some field to the schema that identifies the source of each row if there is no easy way to distinguish between the data sources.

 ## Testing Scrapers

 The recommended way to test whether the scraper is connected correctly is to run Hasuragres locally, attempt to connect to the local instance of Hasuragres and, if that works without errors, manually inspect the Hasura console to check the data appears correct.